 WHERE TO STEP IT UP:

 From the top of Sunnyside, ski over to the Sugarloaf area via Dipsy Doodle.
 Beginners can take a few laps on Home Run before progressing to the blue runs near Sunnyside.
-Intermediates should go straight to Sugarloaf lift and ski down on Devil’s Elbow to Supreme lift.
-Ride this, then exit to the right and take Upper Big Dipper to Big Dipper back down to the Sugarloaf base.
-Experts may want to skip the blue terrain and drop Sugar Bowl or Gravy Boat from Sugarloaf lift, then use Devil’s Elbow and Supreme Access to get on Supreme lift, and explore Supreme’s menagerie of black terrain until it’s time for lunch.
+Intermediates should go straight to Sugarloaf lift and ski down Devil’s Elbow to the Supreme lift.
+Exit to the right and take Upper Big Dipper to Big Dipper back down to the Sugarloaf base.
+Experts may want to skip the blue terrain and drop Sugar Bowl or Gravy Boat from Sugarloaf lift, then use Devil’s Elbow and Supreme Access to get on the Supreme lift, and explore Supreme’s menagerie of black terrain until it’s time for lunch.

 WHERE TO GRAB A BITE:

 If you are busy ripping it up in Albion area, pause for lunch at Alf’s Restaurant, which is right at the base of the Sugarloaf lift.
 If you find yourself back at the very bottom, Albion Grill in the day-lodge building is a quick and tasty cafeteria with great views.